peterruler/cats-dogs-server/README.md

 (no Python Django for now, because I prefer nodejs)

-- on M1 Macos run with `conda activate tensorflow` have miniconda installed first (check jeff heaton clip on my installation) with env tensorflow, then do a `node app.js` to run the application locally on mac e.g. first change URI path in `./frontend/src/App.js` to get it running locally
+- on M1 Macos run with `conda activate tensorflow` have miniconda installed first (check jeff heaton clip on the installation) with env tensorflow, then do a `node app.js` to run the application locally on mac e.g. first change URI path in `./frontend/src/App.js` to get it running locally

 # prerequisites